Students walk past the waterlogged portion of their school amid rain due to Cyclone Ditwah, in Chennai, Monday.

 Intense spells of rainfall lashed across the city at regular intervals from Monday morning and continued till the time of writing.
 Greater Chennai Corporation (GCC) said it distributed over 2 lakh food packets for breakfast in the city to people affected by the rains even as hundreds of motor pumps have been deployed to drain rain water out.

-In an update issued at 9 am, the Indian Meteorological Department (IMD) said the Deep Depression is likely to maintain its intensity of depression during the next 12 hours before weakening into a well-marked low-pressure area during subsequent 12 hours.
+In an update issued at 9 pm, Indian Meteorological Department (IMD) said the weather system weakened into a Depression and is very likely to move slowly south-westwards towards the north Tamil Nadu-Puducherry coasts and weaken into a well-marked low-pressure area during next 12 hours.